HowToDoInJava

 fun();

-In JavaScript, if you do not use var keyword for variable declaration (implicit declaration) then variable will be created in global scope. e.g.
+In JavaScript, if we do not use var keyword for variable declaration (implicit declaration) then variable will be created in global scope. e.g.

 //code